When Side Hustles Don't Go As Planned…

-- Signing up was a fairly easy process.
+- Signing up was a relatively straightforward process.

 - You get paid via PayPal.
 No waiting on checks or dealing with deposits.

 - There is no schedule or quota.
 You can work as much as you want and whenever you want.

 - There are lots of training articles and resources if you have questions.

 - You don't need to download any special software.
 The transcription editor is embedded right into their website.

 - The quality of the audio is usually pretty poor.
 I had a hard time understanding what people were saying most of the time.

 - Other, more experienced Revvers grade your materials.
 This led to some inconsistencies in grading because different people grade each submission.

 - You are paid by the audio minute, not the real-life minute.
-Particularly when the audio quality is bad, you may find yourself spending an hour on a job that is paying you for ten minutes.
+Particularly when the sound quality is terrible, you may find yourself spending an hour on a job that is paying you for ten minutes.
 Not good.